DataDog/documentation/content/en/tracing/guide/tutorial-enable-go-host.md

    {{< img src="tracing/guide/tutorials/tutorial-go-host-distributed.png" alt="A flame graph for a distributed trace." style="width:100%;" >}}

 This flame graph combines interactions from multiple applications:
-- The first span is a POST request sent by the user and handled by the chi router through the supported `go-chi` library.
+- The first span is a POST request sent by the user and handled by the `chi` router through the supported `go-chi` library.
 - The second span is a `createNote` function that was manually traced by the `makeSpanMiddleware` function.
 The function created a span from the context of the HTTP request.
 - The next span is the request sent by the notes application using the supported `http` library and the client initialized in the `main.go` file.
 This GET request is sent to the calendar application.
 The calendar application spans appear in blue because they are separate service.
-- Inside the calendar application, there is a similar setup.
-A `go-chi` router handles the GET request, and the `GetDate` function is manually traced with its own span under the GET request.
+- Inside the calendar application, a `go-chi` router handles the GET request and the `GetDate` function is manually traced with its own span under the GET request.
-- Finally, the purple `db` call is its own service from the supported SQL library and is the same level as the yellow notes `GET /Calendar` request since they are both called by the parent span `CreateNote`.
+- Finally, the purple `db` call is its own service from the supported `sql` library.
+It appears at the same level as the `GET /Calendar` request because they are both called by the parent span `CreateNote`.

 ## Troubleshooting